-Tame Valley Wetlands Landscape Partnership (TVWLP) and the Environment Agency (EA) are proud to be facilitating the delivery of the Love Your River Cole (LYRiC) project, aimed at actively improving the health status and ecosystem quality of the River Cole.
+Tame Valley Wetlands Landscape Partnership (TVWLP), with funding from the Environment Agency (EA) and European Regional Development Fund (ERDF), are proud to be facilitating the delivery of the Love Your River Cole (LYRiC) project, aimed at actively improving the health status and ecosystem quality of the River Cole.
 We intend to create an environment which is beneficial to both wildlife and people.

 The River Cole is considered a landmark in the local area, with the definite potential to become a valued, high quality and multi-functional blue-green corridor within its catchment through East Birmingham, North Solihull and North Warwickshire,

 Currently, the River Cole is in poor condition, both physically and ecologically.
 Historically many rivers within the Midlands have been drastically altered and negatively affected by human actions; for example, artificial straightening, canalisation or concreting banks, obstructions of the water, heavy erosion from poor farming practices and high rates of sedimentation.
 This has not only caused adverse effects to the physical features of the river and the quality of its ecosystem, but has also damaged the biodiversity of the river environment.
 Another important factor affecting the present state of the River Cole is the water quality, due to human activities in various reaches of the water.

 There is a well-studied link between the ecological quality of an environment and the happiness of its local community.
 By improving the state of the River Cole, we hope to not only benefit the natural wildlife but also the many people in communities surrounding the river.